 Foster care means caring for children or youth who are unable to live with their birth families.
-Becoming a foster parent means opening your home to a child who needs one and providing stability, nurturing and a safe, caring environment during a difficult period.
+Becoming a foster caregiver means opening your home to a child who needs one and providing stability, nurturing and a safe, caring environment during a difficult period.
 There are different kinds of foster care in Nova Scotia.
 Each requires different skills and commitments, but what they all have in common is when you decide to be there for a child or youth in need, you provide them with new opportunities to grow into a strong, confident person.

 5 CATEGORIES OF FOSTER CARE IN NOVA SCOTIA

-- Emergency foster parents are available to take children on short notice and provide care and support until a longer-term arrangement can be made.
+- Emergency foster caregivers are available to take children on short notice and provide care and support until a longer-term arrangement can be made.
 You could receive calls any time of the day or night and would need to care for children of all ages.

 Who can Foster?